UCL-ARC/NDE/README.md

 # Intro to Numerical Differential Equations

-An interactive Pluto.jl notebook introducing the fundementals of numerical methods for solving differential equations.
+An interactive Pluto.jl notebook introducing the fundamentals of numerical methods for solving differential equations.

 Designed for a mixed background audience of Research Technical Professionals.